shitou321/BeanGenerator/README.md

 BeanGenerator is a tool used for developers which can generate POJO code from databases.

 ## Features
-- Generates Java bean source code for database tables.
+- Generates Java bean source code for database tables(*).

 # Requirement